 Check out some of the other activities that make August term special.

-The theme of the inaugural First Engagements seminar was “Making Sense,” a nod to new students’ efforts to make sense of their transition from high school to college.
+The theme of the inaugural First Engagements seminar in 2012 was “Making Sense,” a nod to new students’ efforts to make sense of their transition from high school to college.

 In 2012 all first-year students read:

 "Come and Go Molly Snow" by Kentucky author Mary Ann Taylor-Hall